Agrippa Postumus

-Marcus Agrippa Postumus (12 BC – AD 14), later named Agrippa Julius Caesar, was a Roman nobleman who was the youngest son of Marcus Vipsanius Agrippa and Julia the Elder, the daughter and only biological child of the Roman Emperor Augustus.
-Augustus initially considered Postumus as a potential successor, and formally adopted him as his heir, but banished him from Rome in AD 6 on account of his ferocia ("beastly nature").
-In effect (though not in law), this action cancelled his adoption, and virtually assured Tiberius' emplacement as Augustus' sole heir.
+Marcus Agrippa Postumus (12 BC – AD 14), later named Agrippa Julius Caesar, was a grandson of Roman Emperor Augustus.
+He was the youngest child of Marcus Vipsanius Agrippa and Julia the Elder.
+Augustus initially considered Postumus as a potential successor and formally adopted him as his heir, before banishing Postumus from Rome in AD 6 on account of his ferocia ("beastly nature").
+In effect, though not in law, the action cancelled his adoption and virtually assured Tiberius' emplacement as Augustus' sole heir.
 Postumus was ultimately executed by his own guards shortly after Augustus' death in AD 14.

 Postumus was a member of the Julio-Claudian dynasty, the first imperial family of the Roman Empire.
-His maternal grandparents were Augustus and Scribonia, Augustus' second wife.
-He was also a maternal uncle of Emperor Caligula, who was the son of Postumus' sister Agrippina the Elder, as well as a great-uncle of Nero, the last Julio-Claudian emperor, whose mother Agrippina the Younger was Caligula's sister.
+His maternal grandparents were Augustus and his second wife, Scribonia.
+Postumus was also a maternal uncle of Emperor Caligula, who was the son of Postumus' sister Agrippina the Elder, as well as a great-uncle of Nero, the last Julio-Claudian emperor, whose mother, Agrippina the Younger, was Caligula's sister.

 Name

-He was initially named "Marcus Agrippa" in honor of his father, who died shortly before his birth, for which reason the surname Postumus was added.
-After the death of his older brothers, Lucius and Gaius Caesar, Postumus was adopted by his maternal grandfather, Roman Emperor Augustus.
-A lex curiata ratified his adoption, from which Postumus assumed the filiation Augusti f., meaning "son of Augustus".
+Postumus was initially named "Marcus Agrippa" in honour of his father, who died shortly before his birth and so the surname Postumus was added.
+After the death of his older brothers, Lucius and Gaius Caesar, Postumus was adopted by his maternal grandfather, Augustus.
+A lex curiata ratified his adoption from which Postumus assumed the filiation Augusti f., meaning "son of Augustus".
 Postumus was then legally the son of Augustus, as well as his biological grandson.
-As a consequence, Postumus was adopted into the Julia gens, and he took the name "Julius Caesar" as a result.
+As a consequence, Postumus was adopted into the Julia gens and took the name "Julius Caesar".
 His name was changed to Agrippa Julius Caesar.